hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [18:44:26](#_wO_eelns_HRpRxI1BiBzzPmNzJPcVtCldOKpDT5DZg) <hiiamboris (NOT THIS ONE)>:
-found a regression after all Ì†ΩÌ∏â
+found a regression after all üòâ

 [19:25:19](#949LDYuO9EDE2MKt-HeNiishKT1ZkcynaT9AX3FM3d8) <dockimbel>:
 Thanks, fix pushed.